PCnferri/WAGISA25/Readme.md

     print('userInitials: {}'.format(userInitials))

 ## Part 2: Join Tax Parcels & Export Features
 The script joins Excel data to the Parcels layer, selects parcels with matching TaxParcelNumber, and exports them as a feature class in the user's geodatabase.
-Since Pierce County ArcGIS Pro users are not authorized to publish data online, a GeoJSON output is also created for use in FieldMaps on iPads during assessments.
+Since Pierce County ArcGIS Pro users are not authorized to publish data online, a GeoJSON output is also created for use in ArcGIS FieldMaps on iPads during assessments.
 The selection is then cleared for the next operation.

     # Creating new outputs
     try: